 As a therapist first and trainer second a huge part of what I do and teach lies in the intention I and the therapists I instruct put into treatments.
 Ask any therapist I’ve ever trained and they will tell you how I go on and on about how ‘what they’re thinking and feeling’ during a treatment is just as important as the treatment itself.
 A therapist may perform a treatment perfectly but if they’re not positive about what they do, as a client you can feel that and whether you’re consciously aware of it or not, it’s going to affect the overall experience.

 Sometimes seeing is believing.
 The rice experiment gave me something to show people and say “This!!
 This is what I’m always going on and on about!”
-Below is the end result of my 30day rice experiment;

 I was blown away by the results my repetitive negative thoughts had on the rice compared to my positive thoughts and intentions.
 I thought to myself, ‘wow!
 If that’s what negative thoughts do to water/rice…and my body is made up of 70% water, imagine what that is doing to me!
 Imagine what these repetitive negative thoughts are doing to all of us and those we come into contact with, long term.’

 My life has not been the same since.
 At first, this experiment was to show my therapists that their thoughts during a treatment had an impact, but I didn’t expect it to completely change my life.